Jean-Jacques Barthélemy

-Jean-Jacques Barthélemy (20 January 1716 – 30 April 1795) was a French scholar who became the first person to decipher an extinct language.
+Jean-Jacques Barthélemy (20 January 1716 – 30 April 1795) was a French Catholic clergyman, archaeologist, numismatologist and scholar who became the first person to decipher an extinct language.
 He deciphered the Palmyrene alphabet in 1754 and the Phoenician alphabet in 1758.

 Early years

-Barthélemy was born at Cassis, in Provence, and began his classical studies at the College of Oratory in Marseilles.
+Barthélemy was born at Cassis, in Provence, and began his classical studies at the College of Oratory in Marseille.
 He took up philosophy and theology at the Jesuits' college, and finally attended the seminary of the Lazarists.
 While studying for the priesthood, which he intended to join, he devoted much attention to oriental languages, and was introduced by a friend to the study of classical antiquities, and particularly to the field of numismatics.

 Career

 In 1744, he went to Paris with a letter of introduction to Claude Gros de Boze, Perpetual Secretary of the Académie des inscriptions et belles-lettres and Keeper of the Royal Collection of Medals.
 He became assistant to de Boze and in 1753 succeeded him in this post, remaining in this position until the Revolution.
 During his term of office he nearly doubled the size of the collection.

 In 1755, he accompanied the French ambassador, the duc de Choiseul to Italy, where he spent three years in archaeological research.
 Choiseul had a great regard for Barthélemy, and on his return to France, Barthélemy became an inmate of his house, and received valuable preferments from his patron.
 In June 1755 he was elected a Fellow of the Royal Society of London.
 In 1789, after the publication of his Travels of Anacharsis the Younger in Greece, he was elected a member of the Académie française.

-During the Revolution Barthélemy was arrested (September 1793) as an aristocrat and confined in a prison for a few days.
+During the Revolution Abbot Barthélemy was arrested (September 1793) as an aristocrat and confined in a prison for a few days.
 The Committee of Public Safety, however, were no sooner informed by the Duchess of Choiseul of the arrest than they gave orders for his immediate release, and in 1793 he was nominated librarian of the Bibliothèque Nationale.
 He refused this post but resumed his old functions as keeper of medals, and enriched the national collection by many valuable accessions.
 Having been despoiled of his fortune by the Revolution, he died in poverty.

-Works

 Decipherment

-Barthélemy was the first to successfully decipher ancient oriental extinct languages, first the Palmyrene alphabet in 1754, followed by the Phoenician alphabet in 1758.
+Abbot Barthélemy was the first to successfully decipher ancient oriental extinct languages, first the Palmyrene alphabet in 1754, followed by the Phoenician alphabet in 1758.